-Over the last 8 years, working with Golden Door, I’ve learnt a lot about integrating health and wellness in to the management of sleep problems.
+Over the last 8 years I’ve learnt a lot about integrating health and wellness in to the management of sleep problems.
 I’ve been able to focus on promoting healthy sleep in addition to managing sleep disorders.
 I’ve also realised the importance of being a strong advocate for healthy sleep in modern society, which has directed my research, teaching and messages about sleep.

 What are the keys to healthy sleep?